PandoraMK/Benign-vs.-Malignant-Tumor-Diagnosis/README.md

 - Correlation heatmap computed for all mean features — `radius_mean`, `perimeter_mean`, and `area_mean` found to be highly correlated and excluded from modelling

 ### 2. Feature selection
 Features with pairwise correlation above **0.80** were flagged for removal.
-VIF (Variance Inflation Factor) scores confirmed low multicollinearity among the retained features: texture_mean, smoothness_mean, compactness_mean, symmetry_mean and fractal_dimension_mean.
+The following features were then used for the modelling: texture_mean, smoothness_mean, compactness_mean, concavity_mean, concave points_mean, symmetry_mean and fractal_dimension_mean.

 ### 3. Train / test split
 - **70% training · 30% test** (`random_state=42`)